bsnape/vagrant-sensu/README.md

 # Vagrant Sensu (Sandbox)

-A ready to go Centos 6.5 Sensu client/server VM's with all dependencies.
+Ready to go Sensu client/server VM's (Centos 6.5) with all dependencies.

 ## Pre-requisites

+You'll need the following installed on your system.
+The versions are provided in parentheses for info but there shouldn't be any problems with earlier versions of things.

-- Vagrant
+- Vagrant (1.5.1, 1.6.3 both confirmed working)
-- VirtualBox
+- VirtualBox (4.3.8, 4.3.12 both confirmed working)
+- Ruby (2.1.0 confirmed working, >= 1.9.3 should be fine)
-- Ruby / Bundler
+- Bundler (1.5.2 confirmed working)

 ## Usage